SerCom-KC/cartoon-network-schedule/next-showings.md

 ## DISCLAIMER
 **This is an auto-generated page based on upcoming showing data of each series.
 All data is pulled from official schedule APIs and is correct at time of publication.
 Some time slots might be missing due to API limits or unknown series identifiers.
 Please do not contact any Cartoon Network employee on social media regarding any schedule information this page provides.**

-_Last Update: May 30, 2018 at 13:08:45 UTC_
+_Last Update: May 31, 2018 at 10:17:25 UTC_

 ## Missing time slots
 If no upcoming new/returning series exists in the next 2 weeks, the missing time slots might be one of the following:
-For missing time slots on June 1st and/or after: The Amazing World of Gumball, Teen Titans Go!
+For missing time slots on June 2nd and/or after: The Amazing World of Gumball, Teen Titans Go!
+For missing time slots on June 5th and/or after: Unikitty!
-For missing time slots on June 5th and/or after: Unikitty!, Craig of the Creek
+For missing time slots on June 6th and/or after: Craig of the Creek
 For missing time slots on June 10th and/or after: Clarence
 For missing time slots on June 12th and/or after: Ben 10
+For missing time slots on June 14th and/or after: OK K.O.!
+Let's Be Heroes

 ## Known schedule

-### Wednesday, May 30th
-06:00AM Steven Universe - Keep Beach City Weird!
-06:15AM Justice League Action - Barehanded
-06:30AM Teen Titans - Betrayal
-07:00AM Teen Titans - Fractured
-07:30AM The Amazing World of Gumball - The Deal; The One
-08:00AM The Amazing World of Gumball - The Father; The Petals
-08:30AM Teen Titans Go! - Operation Tin Man; Nean
-09:00AM Teen Titans Go! - The Hive Five; More of the Same
-09:30AM The Amazing World of Gumball - The Bros; The Man
-10:00AM The Amazing World of Gumball - The Pizza; The Lie
-10:30AM Craig of the Creek - Monster in the Garden; You're It
-11:00AM Teen Titans Go! - And the Award for Sound Design Goes to Rob; Some of Their Parts
-11:30AM Teen Titans Go! - 40%, 40%, 20%; Cat's Fancy
-12:00PM Teen Titans Go! - Robin Backwards; Crazy Day
-12:30PM The Amazing World of Gumball - The Best; The Compilation
-01:00PM The Amazing World of Gumball - The Worst; The Stories
-01:30PM Unikitty! - Action Forest; Little Prince Puppycorn
-02:00PM Teen Titans Go! - Two Parter Part 2; Two Parter Part 1
-02:30PM Teen Titans Go! - The Return of Slade
-02:45PM Ben 10 - All Koiled Up
-03:00PM Cartoon Network Movie - Lego DC Comics Super Heroes: The Flash; The Brood
-05:00PM Craig of the Creek - Dog Decider; Sunday Clothes
-05:30PM Teen Titans Go! - Night Begins to Shine Special
-06:30PM The Amazing World of Gumball - The Flower; The Banana
-07:00PM Craig of the Creek - Bring Out Your Beast; Escape from Family Dinner
-07:30PM The Amazing World of Gumball - The Phone; The Job

 ### Thursday, May 31st
 06:00AM Steven Universe - Fusion Cuisine